corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 ```

-* **Config Files**CENM 1.0 Identity Manager and Network Map Services are not backwards compatible with 0.x Doorman and Network Map
+* **Configuration files**
-config files.
-0.2.2 and 0.3 / 0.4 config files can be migrated to 1.0 using the [Config migration tool](tool-config-migration.md).
+CENM 1.0 Identity Manager and Network Map Services are not backward-compatible with configuration files for Doorman and Network Map Service versions 0.x.
-Using the generated 1.0 configs, the services can be upgraded by: stopping the services, swapping out the ".jar" file and
+Version 0.2.2 and 0.3 / 0.4 configuration files can be migrated to CENM 1.0 using the [configuration migration tool](tool-config-migration.md).
-config files and restarting the services.
+Using the generated 1.0 configurations, the services can be upgraded by stopping the services, swapping out the `.jar` file and configuration files, and restarting the services.

 ## 0.2.X to 0.3